Osyna/PythonTerminalEmulator/README.md

 | `fm` | Open the file manager |
 | `search <query>` | Search command history |

-For more details on each command, use `help <command>` within PythonCMD.
+For more details on each command, use `help <command>` within PythonTerminalEmulator.

 ## Custom Commands

-PythonCMD allows you to create and manage custom commands:
+PythonTerminalEmulator allows you to create and manage custom commands:

 - `addcmd`: Add a new custom command
 - `rmcmd`: Remove a custom command